Chilli crab

-Chilli crab (辣椒螃蟹 (làjiāo pángxiè); Malay: ketam cabai, ketam cili) is a Southeast Asian seafood dish that is widely associated with the cuisines of both Malaysia and Singapore.
-The widely known version of chili crab today could be traced back to the 1950s in Malaysia and Singapore.
+Chilli crab (辣椒螃蟹 (làjiāo pángxiè); Malay: ketam cabai, ketam cili) is a Southeast Asian seafood dish that is most popular in the cuisines of Malaysia and Singapore.
+The widely known version of chilli crab today could be traced back to the 1950s in Malaysia and Singapore.
 Mud crabs are commonly used and are stir-fried in a semi-thick, sweet, and savoury tomato-and-chilli-based sauce.

 Origins

-The Portuguese introduced chili pepper to Malacca in the 16th century.
-Before chili peppers, peppercorn was used by the Malays to add heat and spice to their meals.
+The Portuguese introduced chilli pepper to Malacca in the 16th century.
+Before chilli peppers, peppercorn was used by the Malays to add heat and spice to their meals.
 The earlier version of the dish known as ketam balado, is a drier version cooked in balado, a type of hot and spicy mixture originating from Minang cuisine, of West Sumatra, Indonesia.
 (Note: As cited from the article, '“ketam balado”, cooked Minangkabau-style by MasterChef Malaysia contestant Rosemah Ibrahim.
 (Balado is a spice mixture in Minang cuisine from West Sumatra that is eaten with all kinds of protein.)
 Ketam balado has been around for generations'.)
 Berlada is a spice mixture in Malaysian cuisine that is eaten with all kinds of vegetables and protein.

 20th century

-The origins of the most commonly known version of chili crab today could be traced back to the 1950s in Singapore and Malaysia.
+The origins of the most commonly known version of chilli crab today could be traced back to the 1950s in Singapore and Malaysia.
 Cher Yam Tian and her husband Lim Choo Ngee began selling stir-fried crabs mixed with bottled chilli and tomato sauce from a pushcart since 1956.
 This was an improvised recipe; the original one did not involve bottled chilli sauce.
 A successful business selling this dish prompted the establishment of a restaurant, Palm Beach Seafood, along Upper East Coast Road.
 The version most widespread today was created by Hooi Kok Wai in the 1960s, one of four famous Singapore chefs during the era.

-Weng Fung Seafood Restaurant in the island of Langkawi, Kedah, Malaysia was first to offer a chili crab dish in Malaysia since 1958.
+Weng Fung Seafood Restaurant in the island of Langkawi, Kedah, Malaysia was first to offer a chilli crab dish in Malaysia since 1958.
 Weng Fung was established as a Hainanese coffee store in the 1920s.
-In the 1950s, the second generation converted the coffee store into a seafood restaurant and added a chili crab dish to their menu, with the dish still being served today in the establishment.
+In the 1950s, the second generation converted the coffee store into a seafood restaurant and added a chilli crab dish to their menu, with the dish still being served today in the establishment.

 Description

 Chilli crab sauce is described as "sensuous" and "sweet, yet savoury", with a "fluffy texture".
 Mud crabs (Scylla serrata) are the most common type of crabs used for the dish, although other species of crab can also be used.

-It is commonly served with a side of either fried or steamed mantou buns, which are used to scoop up the sauce.
+It is usually served with a side of either fried or steamed mantou buns, which are used to scoop up the sauce.